Optimal Delay Compensation in Networked Predictive Control: DECLARATION OF GENERATIVE AI AND AI-ASSISTED TECHNOLOGIES IN THE WRITING PROCESS

 \section{DECLARATION OF GENERATIVE AI AND AI-ASSISTED TECHNOLOGIES IN THE WRITING PROCESS}

 During the preparation of this work, the authors utilized ChatGPT and Grammarly to enhance the writing and technical content.
-After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.
+After using these tools, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.